GarrettFleischer/ChroniclerQT/README.md

 **Inspiration:**
 Two years ago I began work on a ChoiceScript adventure game and quickly became bogged down in all the branching paths.
 I thought to myself, "_Would it not be easier to view this in a flowchart?_" Thus [Tinker](https://forum.choiceofgames.com/t/tool-tinker-visual-code-editor/6207) was born, followed 6 months later by [Chronicler](https://forum.choiceofgames.com/t/tool-chronicler-choicescript-visual-code-editor/6811).
-Both versions were developed in Game Maker: Studio which currently has poor cross-platform support.
+Both versions were developed in Game Maker Studio which currently has poor cross-platform support.
 As such I have decided to switch to Qt for further development.

 ![](https://licensebuttons.net/l/by-nc/4.0/88x31.png)
 **Chronicler** is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/)